andwj/rpg-game/README.md

 *  get basic code structure in place [DONE]
 *  sort out the tileset [DONE]
 *  title screen, press a key to start [DONE]
+*  code to draw the text panel and add text to it [DONE]
 *  code to create a single room with player in it
 *  code to render this map
-*  code to draw the text panel and add text to it
 *  allow player to move around the room with arrow keys